bdeckard92/dupUT/02-Lesson-Plans/18-NoSQL/README.md

 Why are students learning NoSQL?

-* Understanding the keys differences between relational and non-relational databases allows students to make an informed decision on how to best store data for their app's needs.
+* Understanding the key differences between relational and non-relational databases allows students to make an informed decision on how to best store data for their app's needs.

 * Students will use Heroku to deploy their Node.js apps in both Challenges and in final projects.